Illinois Vital Records

 Generally, to correct or amend a vital record, you will need:

-1. A completed amendment application;
+1. A completed amendment application

-2. Supporting documentation;
+2. Supporting documentation

-3. Appropriate fee(s);
+3. Appropriate fee(s)

-4. A notarized affidavit completed by an authorized person.
+4. A notarized affidavit completed by an authorized person

 Learn more about correcting or amending birth, death, and marriage certificates.

-• The DMV prefers a birth certificate when verifying your identity for the REAL ID;
+• The DMV prefers a birth certificate when verifying your identity for the REAL ID.

 • The deadline to obtain a Real ID has been extended to May 7th, 2025.

-Search Public Records
+Searching Public Records

-Numerous third-party websites can assist you in researching specific types of records.
+In Illinois, most state records are public, but access depends on the type of record and the year when the birth, death, or marriage occurred.
+Numerous third-party websites can assist you in researching specific types of Illinois vital records.
 These websites, typically not limited by geographic location, can be an excellent reference point when analyzing records.
 However, the data on third-party sites may vary from official government records.
 To find a record on a third-party website, the person requesting must provide the following:

 • The location of the record you’re looking for, including the city, county, or state where it was recorded.

-• The name of the person on record, if it is not a minor.
+• The name of the person on record, if they’re not a minor.

 Authorized Copy: